iwterry/news-explorer-frontend/README.md

   * For registering, a popup form opens at path /sign-up.
 When the form is closed, the URL changes to /.
   * For signing in, a popup form opens at path /sign-in.
 When the form is closed, the URL changes to /.
 * Using a fake API, a user can search for, save, and delete article (along with getting information on current user).
+* For the fake API, the default user is Jane Doe with { "email": "jane.doe@email.com", "password": "123" }